thycotic/alm-docs/new-this-month.md

 ## Active Directory Account Discovery

 Using ALM’s Active Directory Account Discovery tool, System Administrators can select service accounts in their Active Directory Domains and import them into ALM.
 The tool follows a simple process to select the desired service accounts, assign accounts to ALM Workflows, and assign ownership.
-This major new tool allows the customer to bring any or all service accounts under the management of Account Lifecycle Manager.
+This new tool allows the customer to bring any or all service accounts under the management of Account Lifecycle Manager.

 ## Domain Synchronization Scheduling